NooneBug/obsidian_vaults/Entity_typing_sota/paper/2018 Xin - Improving Neural Fine-Grained Entity Typing with Knowledge Attention.md

 	- an KB entity encoder (TransE)
 	- the context representations are obtained by applying an LSTM (different from left and right context).

-This approach als used three different definition of attention:
+This approach also used three different definition of attention:

 	- The one from 2017 Shimaoka
 	- An attention approach applied only on mention representation